krishnazoro/htmlcss/README.md

 ## Semantic

-1. Semantic means meaningful element.
+1. Semantic means element which has meaningful words.

 2. Like an example